 42305 Expedited Powerplant, expedited process, time limits

-Within 15 days of receiving an application for an authority to construct for an Expedited Powerplant, the air pollution control officer shall determine whether or not the application is complete.
+Within 15 days of receiving an application for an authority to construct an Expedited Powerplant, the air pollution control officer shall determine whether or not the application is complete.

 Within 20 days of determining that an application is complete for an Expedited Powerplant, the air pollution control officer shall submit to the lead agency an assessment of the project's air quality impacts, including a statement whether or not the project will comply with all applicable air quality rules, regulations and standards and submit draft permits to construct and operate for public review.
-The air pollution control officer will, to the extent feasible, process the application for an authority to construct and conduct necessary public hearings or comment periods concurrent with the lead agency’s environmental analysis under the California Environmental Quality Act for approval of such project.
+The air pollution control officer will process the application for an authority to construct and conduct necessary public hearings or comment periods concurrent with the lead agency’s environmental analysis under the California Environmental Quality Act for approval of such project.
 The air pollution control officer and the lead agency will coordinate and share necessary information to expedite the their respective environmental and air quality analyses.
 The public review period for proposed permits to construct and operate an Expedited Powerplant shall be not more than 30 days.

 For Expedited Powerplants meeting the requirements of the air pollution control districts’ rules and regulations, the air pollution control officer shall grant the requested permits to construct and operate within 5 days of the lead agency’s adoption of a negative declaration or mitigated negative declaration for the Expedited Powerplant project.

-:

-costs of designing, siting, permitting and construction an expedited powerplant, as defined in Section 25141 of the Public Resources Code andset a reasonable rate of return for power generated at the expedited powerplant in accordance with subdivision (d) and (e) of Section 25141 of the Public Resources Code.
+Section 10.
+Section 390.1 is added to the Public Utilities Code to read as follows:

-he commission shall have no other authority to regulate the design, siting, permitting, construction or operation of these plants, other than that specified in subdivision (a).
-The commission's jurisdiction pursuant to subdivision (a) shall terminate on December 31, 2003.
+390.1 (a) The commission shall have limited jurisdiction, upon the written request of the Expedited Powerplant owner, to determine the reasonableness of the fixed cost component of the bilateral contract for the sale of the electricity to either the Independent System Operator or the local electrical distribution company.
+The commission shall have no other authority to regulate the design, siting, permitting, construction or operation of these plants.
+The commission’s jurisdiction pursuant to this section shall terminate on December 31, 2003.